How To Get A Mortgage Preapproval

 It should also be noted at this point that while your preapproval represents the higher limit of what you can afford.
 That doesn’t mean you have to or should spend that much.
-Make sure you’re taking into account your other financial and lifestyle goals in addition to providing for an emergency fund.
+Make sure you’re taking into account your other financial and lifestyle goals in addition to your emergency fund.

-As mentioned above, Quicken Loans preapproval letters are good for 90 days.
+As mentioned above, Rocket Mortgage preapproval letters – also known as Verified Approval Letters (VAL) – are good for 90 days.
 Beyond that, they can be extended only with a new credit check and updated income and asset verification.
-The natural question for you might be why preapprovals expire.

 You can think of a preapproval as a snapshot in time.
 It reflects your credit, income and asset situation at the time the preapproval is taken.
 A lot can change in 3 months.
 Maybe you get a raise or lose your job.
 Maybe you have to get a new car and the payment changes your DTI.
 Lenders want to make sure you still qualify.

 Make sure you check with the lender as well.
 Some lenders may be shortening their preapproval periods given the current economic situation.
 You don’t want any surprises.